davidheineman/acl-search/README.md

     - Put query in URL (?q=XXX)

-    - Make indexing much easier
+    - Make indexing code better
         (currently, the setup involves manually copying the CPP files becuase there is a silent failure, this also should be possible to do on Google Collab, or even MPS)
         - Make index save in parent folder
         - Fix "sanity check" in index.py
+        - Make it possible to do a one-click re-indexing as a GitHub action (potentially when building the container?
+Or re-build the container when HF is updated)
     - Profile bibtexparser.load(f) (why so slow)
-    - Ship as a containerized service
     - Scrape:
         - https://proceedings.neurips.cc/
         - https://dblp.uni-trier.de/db/conf/iclr/index.html